-Medicaid agency) and each local/regional non-state entity that sets forth the responsible to the local/regional entity.
-The contract(s) under which private entities conduct to CMS upon request through the Medicaid agency or the operating agency (if a ct waiver operational functions are availab Specify the nature of these entities and complete items A-5 and A-6: Specify the nature of these entities and complete items A-5 and A-6: ^
+Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
+There is a contract between the Medicaid agency and/or the operating agency (when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
+The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+Specify the nature of these entities and complete items A-5 and A-6:

 5. Responsibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
-Specify the state agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in conducting waiver operational and administrative functions:

-IME Medical Policy Staff, through DHS, is responsible for oversight of the contracted entities.
+Specify the state agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in conducting waiver operational and administrative functions: IME Medical Policy Staff, through DHS, is responsible for oversight of the contracted entities.
 The DHS IME is the State Agency responsible for conducting the operational and administrative functions of the waiver.